abhiTronix/vidgear/docs/gears/netgear/advanced/secure_mode.md

 &nbsp;

-## Supported Attributes
+## Exclusive Attributes

-For implementing Secure Mode, NetGear API currently provide following attribute for its [`options`](../../params/#options) dictionary parameter:
+For implementing Secure Mode, NetGear API currently provide following exclusive attribute for its [`options`](../../params/#options) dictionary parameter:

 * `secure_mode` (_integer_) : This attribute activates and sets the ZMQ security Mechanism.
 Its possible values are: `1`(_StoneHouse_) & `2`(_IronHouse_), and its default value is `0`(_Grassland(no security)_).
 Its usage is as follows: